 - Select Manage > Change > Switch, and then choose your new recurrence.
 If you don't see this option, make sure recurring billing is on.

-- For Office 365, you can switch between any of the three Office 365 for home subscriptions (Office 365 Home, Personal, and University).
+- For Office 365, you can switch between Office 365 Personal and Office 365 Home subscriptions.
 Get more info in the Switch to a different Office 365 for home subscription article.